Privacy

 Contact us

-If you would like to contact us about the use of your personal data, to exercise your rights as described above, or if you have any concerns or questions about our use of your personal data, please email privacy@united2act.org
+If you would like to contact us about the use of your personal data, to exercise your rights as described above, or if you have any concerns or questions about our use of your personal data, please email privacy@united2act.org, or privacy@publicationethics.org.
+COPE will coordinate responses on behalf of both joint controllers.

 Your right to complain